vlourme/InvoiceKit/README.md

 A more documented README will be redacted soon, you can still contribute!

 **This project is a work-in-progress.
-This is actually not usable.**
+This is actually not meant to be used in production environment.**

 ## Contribute